Step 4: Install KOTS

 • Press Ctrl+C to exit

-• Go to http://localhost:8800 to access the Admin ConsoleGo to the Next step section.
+• Go to http://localhost:8800 to access the Admin Console

-Install in a Embedded Cluster
+Install in an Embedded Cluster

 You can run the kURL installation script on a VM or bare metal server to create the embedded cluster and install KOTS.